Skip to main content

 Future Limitations

-Future methods have been around for several years.
-Although they offer a great option for Salesforce developers, they’re not without drawbacks.
+Future methods offer a great option for Salesforce developers, however, they’re not without drawbacks.
 Here are some limitations to consider before using a future method.

 • You can’t track execution because no Apex job ID is returned.

-• Parameters must be primitive data types, arrays of primitive data types, or collections of primitive data types.
-Future methods can’t take objects as arguments.
+• Parameters must be primitive data types, or collections of primitive data types.
+Future methods can’t take sObjects as arguments as they might change in the time before the @future method executes.

 Although asynchronous calls are sometimes done to avoid limits, you still need to consider limits.
 Check out the link concerning Execution Governors and Limits in Resources.